 Consider using surveys to gather feedback on a new feature, open-ended text fields to learn more about your customers’ engagement experiences, or proactively reach out with messages to encourage customers to engage.
 The insights you gather should inform your product roadmap and rally your development team around a single point: the customer.
 If you allow customers to help you prioritize, you can bet you’ll be closer to delivering a great experience than you would be doing it on your own.

-This snapshot from Apptentive Insights shows feedback that helps brands drive their product roadmaps.
+This snapshot from Alchemer Mobile (formerly Apptentive) Insights shows feedback that helps brands drive their product roadmaps.

 4. Being Proactive Helps Loyal Customers Deepen Their Relationships